 SQL Complete lets you restore closed SSMS document sessions.
-By default, this option is enabled, and SQL Complete restores the tabs of the latest SSMS session and SQL Server connections, so you can quickly pick up where you left off.
+By default, this option is turned on, and SQL Complete restores the tabs of the latest SSMS session and SQL Server connections, so you can quickly pick up where you left off.

 This topic describes the following features:

-2. On the General tab, select or clear the Enable document restoring option.
+2. On the General page, select or clear the Enable document restoring checkbox.

-1. Go to the SQL Complete menu and click Documents Sessions.
+1. On the ribbon, select SQL Complete > Documents Sessions.

 2. The Documents Sessions window opens with a list of your recent sessions.
 Note that if one of the sessions is running on another SSMS instance, you cannot activate it or perform any action with it in your current SSMS instance - it is disabled.